cosmos/sdk-tutorials/interchain-exchange/tutorial/06-buy-orders.md

 ## Create the OnAcknowledgement function

+- Chain `Mars` will store the remaining buy order in the buy orderbook and will distribute sold `MCX` to the sellers and will mint the voucher token to the buyer the price of the amount bought
+- On error we mint back the burned tokens

 ```go
 // keeper/buyOrder.go
 func (k Keeper) OnAcknowledgementBuyOrderPacket(ctx sdk.Context, packet channeltypes.Packet, data types.BuyOrderPacketData, ack channeltypes.Acknowledgement) error {